If I die young, bury me in satin

 Send me away with the words of a love song

 "If I Die Young" by The Band Perry was playing on the radio as I was driving into work last year.
-When the song ended, the DJ (Minnesota's attempt at a shock job - who is happily married and has college aged children) came on the air and commented that this was a terrible song.
+When the song ended, the DJ (Minnesota's attempt at a shock jock - a happily married man with college-aged children trying to sound edgy) came on the air and commented that this was a terrible song.
 I was puzzled, because I thought it was quite catchy.
 He said it glorified dying young and that was a horrible message to send to teen listeners in particular.
 The more I thought about it, the more I thought he was right.

 Death is one of the most prevalent topics in YA literature.
 To be fair, it is an ever-present topic in all genres of literature, both modern and ancient.
 We need look no further than Romeo and Juliet to see a tale lauding the beauty of dying for young love.